purescript-polyform/polyform/README.md

       then pure p
       else Invalid [inj (SProxy ∷ SProxy "hasDigit") p]

+-- | Here we are combining validations using categorical -- | composition so first validation has to succeed
+-- | to second could proceed on it's result. emailFieldValidation = emailFormat >>> emailIsUsed

 -- | We are combining validations using applicative
 -- | instance which in essence works like that:
 -- |